Chart Color Schemes

 Infrastructure

-South Yarra - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+South Yarra - North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified a total of 30 projects that could impact the region.
-Notable ones include 671 Chapel Street, The Yarra and The Claremont Towers, The Jam Factory, and South Yarra House.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 30 projects likely influencing the region.
+Notable ones are 671 Chapel Street, The Yarra and The Claremont Towers, The Jam Factory, and South Yarra House.
+Details on these projects follow.

 Professional plan users can use the search below to filter and access additional projects.